Words and Images Intersect in Art Exhibit at University

 The work of University of Scranton Professor Josephine Dunn, Ph.D., will be the focal point of “Crossing Disciplines: Text and Images in the Work of J.M.
 Dunn,” an exhibition in the Hope Horn Gallery that will celebrate the journey of her career as an artist and art historian.

-As part of downtown Scranton’s First Friday, Dr. Miller-Lanning will give a lecture on the exhibit Friday, April 5, at 5 p.m. in the Pearn Auditorium in Brennan Hall.
-A public reception will follow from 6 to 8 p.m. at The Hope Horn Gallery.
+The exhibit will run from Monday, March 24, to Friday, April 11, and will feature an exhibit lecture, “Art as Biography,” by Dr. Dunn Friday, April 4, at 5 p.m. in the Pearn Auditorium of Brennan Hall.
+A public reception will follow from 6 to 8 p.m. in the Hope Horn Gallery.